Tamil Australians: Demographics

-The Census 2016 has found 73161 people speaking Tamil at home.
-Out of this 28,055 people are born in India and 27,352 people are born in Sri Lanka.
-Australian born Tamil speakers are counted as 9,979.
-The total number of ethnic Tamils are around 150,000 people.
+The Census 2021 has found 95,404 people speaking Tamil at home.
+The total number of ethnic Tamils could be around 150,000 people well above the census data considering the possibility of refugee statuses being getting considered as Migrants as per refugee policy reform.

 This is the first time Indian Tamils have taken over as the majority over the Sri Lankan Tamils in a foreign country other than the United States.
 There are no exact figures for the number of Tamil Australians but according to the 2011 census there were 50,151 Australians, 0.23% of the population, who spoke Tamil at home.
 Tamil speaking Australians are of Indian, Sri Lankan, Singaporean and Malaysian ancestry.

 The Census 2016 shows an increase of 50% in Tamil population who speak Tamil at home.

-There were 73161 Tamil speakers according to the 2016 Census, with the largest proportion of people across Australia in the suburb of Westmead (1,425 people, or 3.6% of people in that suburb), followed by Toongabbie (NSW) (1,404 people, or 3.5% of people in that suburb).
+There were 73,161 Tamil speakers according to the 2016 Census, with the largest proportion of people across Australia in the suburb of Westmead (1,425 people, or 3.6% of people in that suburb), followed by Toongabbie (NSW) (1,404 people, or 3.5% of people in that suburb).

 As per the 2011 census, over 39.59% of Tamil speaking Australians were born in Sri Lanka, 34.89% in India and 13.05% in Australia.

 They live concentrated in Wentworthville, Pendle Hill, Girraween, Toongabbie and Strathfield in Sydney and in Glen Waverley and Dandenong North in Melbourne.

 More than 80% have completed high school education; the rate is only 50% for the general Australian population.
 More than 59% own their houses, compared with more than 67% of the general population.